matthewfrancisong/project-3/README.md

 ![trello_user_story](/project-log/trello_user_story.png)

 ### Entity Relationship Diagram (ERD)
-Our ERD is a one to many relationship
+Our ERD is a one to many relations hip
 ![erd](/project-log/erd.png)

 ### Wireframes for main functionality